 Memes are a viral phenomenon that may evolve by natural selection in a manner analogous to that of biological evolution: self-replication, mutation, competition and inheritance.
 But now information propagates via memes millions of times faster than via genes.

-Ever since the dawn of the civilized societies we have witnessed cross pollination of new ideas, trends, social styles and the phenomena of word of mouth.
-In our modern world ideas, behavior, norms, beliefs, and social media messages often can spread like outbreaks of infectious disease.
+Ever since the dawn of the civilized societies we have witnessed cross-pollination of new ideas, trends, social styles and the phenomena of word of mouth.
+In our modern world ideas, behaviors, norms, beliefs, and social media messages often can spread like outbreaks of infectious disease.

 TECHNIUM: DESIGNING A NEW INTELLIGENT SPECIES AND OUR FUTURE SELVES